Category Archivescalability hacking

 You’ll also want to monitor the health of the load balanced servers, so please add a health check:

-elb-configure-healthcheck lb-example --headers \ --target "HTTP:80/index.html" --interval 30 --timeout 3 \ --unhealthy-threshold 2 --healthy-threshold 2
+--target "HTTP:80/index.html" --interval 30 --timeout 3 \

 Now let’s set up autoscaling:

-as-create-launch-config example3autoscale --image-id ami-mydefaultami \ --instance-type m1.small
+as-create-launch-config example3autoscale --image-id ami-mydefaultami \

-With the 3 commands above I’ve created an auto-scaling scenario where a new server is spawned and added to the load balancer every two minutes if the CPU Utlization is above 20% for more than 1 minute.
+With the 3 commands above I’ve created an auto-scaling scenario where a new server is spawned and added to the load balancer every two minutes if the CPU Utilization is above 20% for more than 1 minute.

 Ideally you want to set –lower-threshold to something high like 70 and –upper-threshold to 90, but I set both to 20 and 40 respectively just to be able to test.